murphy360/meshtastic_mesh_monitor/docs/generic_clean_code_review_prompt.md

    - Recommend the use of type hints, f-strings, and other modern Python features where appropriate.
    - Suggest improvements for testability and maintainability.

+7. **TODO Comments for Recommendations:**
+   - In each file, add TODO comments in relevant sections and lines that clearly list recommended changes or improvements from the review.
+These comments should be actionable and easy to find for future maintainers.

-7. **Review Output:**
+9. **Review Output:**
    - Provide a summary of key findings and actionable suggestions, organized by file or module.
    - Do not suggest or make changes that would alter the intended behavior of the code.

 8. **Review Annotation:**
-   - After review, add a comment at the top of every file stating:
+    - After review, add or update a comment at the top of every file stating:
-     `# Clean code review: This file was reviewed for clean code standards on YYYY-MM-DD in accordance with standards listed in docs/generic_clean_code_review_prompt.md.`
+        `# YYYY-MM-DD: Clean code review: This file was reviewed for clean code standards.` ` # in accordance with standards listed in docs/generic_clean_code_review_prompt.md.` ` `
     - Replace `YYYY-MM-DD` with the actual review date.
 # Generic Clean Code Review Prompt

 Use this prompt to request a comprehensive clean code review of your entire codebase, focusing on maintainability, readability, and best practices—without changing the functional behavior of your code.